-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-Seek care immediately or call 911 if:
+Seek care immediately if:

-- You have severe chest pain and trouble breathing all of a sudden.
+- You have severe chest pain and sudden trouble breathing.

 - Your bowel movements are black or bloody.